STUDWHJ/EDU/README.md

 ---
 Thread:
 --
-We use spatial enhancement filtering technology to make up for the semantic gap, and propose an enhanced ense U-Net (E-DU), which aims to be applied to multi-modal medical image segmentation, so as to improve the segmentation performance and efficiency.
+We use spatial enhancement filtering technology to make up for the semantic gap, and propose an enhanced Dense U-Net (E-DU), which aims to be applied to multi-modal medical image segmentation, so as to improve the segmentation performance and efficiency.
 --
 Methods:
 --